qihexiang/anelsonia/README.md

 };
 ```

-The return type is inferred by the first called `route` method, if you'd like to
-specify a union-type as generic type, use `route<T>`.

 ### X series route creators

 In practice, we need always pass `req` object as parameters, but either route